-An introduction to installment credit that places emphasis of the methods commonly used by banks.
-Concentration will be placed on the following:
+An introduction to installment credit that places emphasis on the methods commonly used by banks.
+Concentration will placed on the following:

-- 1. The banks' objective in granting credit;
+- 1. The bank's objective in granting credit;

 - 2. The functions of a bank's credit department;

 - 3. Credit administration;

 - 4. Financing techniques;

 - 5. Collection procedures.